Global Village Mysteries

 Gambela is a village

-Gambela was a village of little more than 1,000 souls when Hannah Craig was born in the American mission station nearby in a remote corner of Ethiopia.
-She has remained there ever since–despite returning to the US for her nursing education and to raise funds for her work–through her marriage to a fellow missionary, the births of her children, the death of her husband, regime changes, the expulsion of most of the missionaries from the country, and her own departure from the mission framework.
+Gambela was a village of little more than 1,000 souls in a remote corner of Ethiopia when Hannah Craig was born in the American mission station nearby.
+Returning to the US only to train and raise funds for her work as a nurse, she has remained there ever since–through marriage to a fellow missionary, the births of her children, the death of her husband, regime changes, the official expulsion of missionaries from the country, and her own break with the missionary framework.

 Gambela is global